whoisgina/dat-reads/readme.md

 - a more interactive timeline (show books on hover! sort! color code it! embed it elsewhere?)
 - smarter tags

-### Development
+#### Development
 From the project root, run `yarn install`.
 Once the dependencies are installed, run `yarn run dev` for development and `yarn run build` to bundle.
-Add it to your library in Beaker
+Add it to your library in Beaker and then add books via the [Enoki Panel](dat://panel.enoki.site), or manually in `/content/books`.